Last updated on 6th July 2018 (v18 180706)

 a) We reserve the right to increase or decrease published prices of any holiday.
 You will be advised of the current price of the holiday that you wish to book before your contract is confirmed.
 Where verbal quotations have been made to you, it is possible for errors to occur.
 Where quotations made are subsequently found to be incorrect, we reserve the right to amend the price quoted even if the confirmation invoice has been issued.
 If this occurs, you will have the right to cancel the holiday and receive a full refund of monies paid.

-b) When you make a booking you must pay a deposit, the amount of which will be advised at the time of booking, and if required the insurance premiums for the holiday arrangements.
-The contract with the insurance company is in force from the date we receive your premium.
+b) When you make a booking you must pay a deposit, the amount of which will be advised at the time of booking.
 The balance of the price of your travel arrangements must be paid at least 8 weeks before your departure date.
 If you book less than 8 weeks from departure you must pay the total cost of your holiday on booking.
 All payments due can be made by credit or debit card or by cheque made payable to C. I. Travel Group.
-There is no charge for paying by debit card or cheque.
-Due to charges imposed on us by bank or intermediaries, a transaction fee is applied to all credit card payments.
-Currently (October 2015) this fee is 2.5%.
-Please note that these charges may be amended at any time without notice.
+There is no charge for paying by debit card, credit card or cheque.
 If the balance is not paid in time, we shall cancel your travel arrangements and retain your deposit.
 In the event of a cheque not being honoured by the bank on which it is drawn we will make a charge of £50 to cover the bank charges and our administration costs.
 Where accommodation, travel or other arrangements are purchased from suppliers in currencies other than £ sterling, these are priced at the exchange rate applicable at the time of publication and/or quotation.

 c) Changes in transportation and accommodation costs, including the cost of fuel, dues, taxes or fees chargeable for services such as landing taxes or embarkation or disembarkation fees at ports and airports and exchange rates mean that the price of your holiday arrangements may change after you have booked.
-However, there will be no change within 30 days of your departure.
-We will absorb and you will not be charged for any increase equivalent to 2% of the price of your holiday arrangements, which excludes insurance premiums and any amendment charges.
+However, there will be no change within 20 days of your departure.
+We will absorb and you will not be charged for any increase equivalent to 2% of the price of your holiday arrangements, which excludes any amendment charges.
 You will be charged the amount over and above that, plus an administration charge of £1 per person together with an amount to cover agents' commission.
-If this means you have to pay an increase of more than 10% of the price of your holiday arrangements, you will have the option of accepting a change to another holiday if we are able to offer one, (if this is of equivalent or higher quality you will have to pay more but if it is of lower quality you will be refunded the difference in price), or cancelling and receiving a full refund of all monies paid, except for any amendment charges.
+If this means you have to pay an increase of more than 8% of the price of your holiday arrangements, you will have the option of accepting a change to another holiday if we are able to offer one, (if this is of equivalent or higher quality you will have to pay more but if it is of lower quality you will be refunded the difference in price), or cancelling and receiving a full refund of all monies paid, except for any amendment charges.
 (Note: a full refund will not apply in respect of airline tickets that require full payment at the time of booking.)
-We will consider an appropriate refund of insurance premiums if you can show that you are unable to transfer or reuse your policy.
 Should you decide to cancel for this reason, you must exercise your right to do so within 14 days from the issue date printed on your final invoice.
 Should the price of your holiday go down due to the changes mentioned above, by more than 2% of your holiday cost, then any refund due will be paid to you.
 However, please note that travel arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your travel due to contractual and other protection in place.

-d) All monies you pay to the travel agent are held by him on behalf and for the benefit of the Trustees of the Air Travel Trust at all times.
+d) If you book through a travel agent, all monies you pay to the agent are held by him on behalf and for the benefit of the Trustees of the Air Travel Trust at all times.
 This is subject to the agent’s obligation to pay it to us for as long as we do not fail.
 If we fail, any money held at the time by the agent, or subsequently accepted from you by him, is and continues to be held on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation to pay that money to us.

 5. If you change your booking